zhandao/zero-rails_openapi/README.md

 # ZRO: OpenApi 3 DocGenerator for Rails

-Provide concise DSL for you to generate the OpenAPI Specification 3 (**OAS3**, formerly Swagger3) JSON file for Rails application, then you can use Swagger UI 3.2.0+ to show the documentation.
+Provide concise DSL for generating the OpenAPI Specification 3 (**OAS3**, formerly Swagger3) documentation JSON file for Rails application, then you can use Swagger UI 3.2.0+ to show the documentation.

 ## Contributing